 When designing a website, most think about the “big picture” of what we want it to look like – the colors, layout, and visuals for example.
 While those aspects are important, there are key factors which contribute to your website’s SEO (or search engine optimization).
 SEO is the practice that helps your website be found through search engines.
 One of those key factors to your website’s SEO is your meta title.

-The meta title has a key role in the initial impact your website has on someone, and is often the reason someone will even give your site a chance and a click in the first place.
+has a key role in the initial impact your website has on someone, and is often the reason someone will even give your site a chance and a click in the first place.
 So, let’s start with the basics:

 What is a meta title, and what is its purpose?